 The above requirements and warnings are not meant to preclude or discourage the use of valid and appropriate sampling methods, such as Quasi Random Monte Carlo (QRMC), importance sampling or other techniques designed to improve the efficiency of the simulations (relative to pseudo-random Monte Carlo methods).
-However, the actuary should maintain documentation that adequately describes any such techniques used in the projections.
-Specifically, the documentation should include the reasons why such methods can be expected not to result in systematic or material under-statement of the resulting reserves compared to using pseudo-random Monte Carlo numbers.

 G. Frequency of Projection and Time Horizon

 Use of an annual cash-flow frequency (“timestep”) is generally acceptable for benefits/features that are not sensitive to projection frequency.
-The lack of sensitivity to projection frequency should be validated by testing wherein the actuary should determine that the use of a more frequent (i.e., shorter) time step does not materially increase reserves.
+The lack of sensitivity to projection frequency should be validated by testing wherein the company should determine that the use of a more frequent (i.e., shorter) time step does not materially increase reserves.
 A more frequent time increment always should be used when the product features are sensitive to projection period frequency.

 Care must be taken in simulating fee income and expenses when using an annual time step.
 For example, recognizing fee income at the end of each period after market movements, but prior to persistency decrements, normally would be an inappropriate assumption.
 It also is important that the frequency of the investment return model be linked appropriately to the projection horizon in the liability model.
 In particular, the horizon should be sufficiently long so as to capture the vast majority of costs (on a present value basis) from the scenarios.